About the the UTM Undergraduate Philosophy Society (UPS)

 The UTM UPS office is located in room 6156 of New North Building, at 3359 Mississauga Road.
 Feel free to stop by during office hours, from 11 AM – 3 PM on Wednesdays.
 You can also get in touch online:

 President: Jeffrey Senese

-“I very much look forward to being president of the Philosophy Society next year.
-I plan to encourage first year students to get involved and to meet our wonderful professors.
-2018/2019 here we come!”
+I very much look forward to being President of the Philosophy Society this year.
+I plan to encourage first year students to get involved and meet our wonderful professors.
+2018/2019, here we come!

-Vice President: Abraham Mathew
+Vice President of External Affairs: Abraham Mathew

 A welcome message from President Jeffrey Senese